ajkenny84/Temporary/README.md

 ### Discussions

-Feature requests and general discussion go here.
+Feature Requests / Questions/Answers / General Discussion.

-If accepted, the feature request will be moved to Issues.
+If a feature request is accepted it will be converted to an Issue.

 ### Issues

 All open work items (bugs, features, etc).
+Direct bug reports go here.
+If you have a feature request, please start a thread in Discussions.

 ### Projects

-Go here to view all release versions with associated work items.
+Roadmap of all past/future release versions and their associated work items.

 ### Wiki